WyssCenter/hybrid-object-store/resources/docs/admin/source/maintenance/backup-and-restore.md

 directory!!!
 ```

-To prepare for a restore, you should have a "clean" Hoss working directory (i.e. `~/.hoss`) before running this command.
-If you are restoring
+To complete for a restore, you should have a prepared server and "clean" Hoss working directory (i.e. `~/.hoss`) before running this command.
-on the same system that was previously backed up, you'll need to do `make down` and `make reset` to clear most resources.
-Also you will likely
-need to manually remove a few directories with `sudo` because of permission changes (e.g. `~/.hoss/data/db`, `~/.hoss/backup/.db`, `~/.hoss/data/opensearch`, `~/.hoss/backup/.opensearch`).
-If using minIO locally, you should

-If the default `BACKUP_ROOT` location was used, you can remove all content from the working directory except the `backup` directory because you'll need the backup archive in that directory.
+If you are restoring on the same system that was previously backed up, you'll need to do `make down` and `make reset` to clear most resources.
+Also you will likely need to manually remove a few directories with `sudo` because of permission changes (e.g. `~/.hoss/data/db`, `~/.hoss/backup/.db`, `~/.hoss/data/opensearch`, `~/.hoss/backup/.opensearch`).
+If using minIO locally, you should be very careful not to remove the `~/.hoss/data/nas` directory, if using the default storage location.
+If the default `BACKUP_ROOT` location was used, you can remove all other content from the working directory except the `backup` directory because you'll need the backup archive in that directory.

+If you are restoring to a new server (e.g. a disaster recovery event), then you must [prepare the server](../installation/prepare.md#prepare-server) by installing Docker and other related tools.
+You must also [set up the repository](../installation/install-aws.md#set-up-repository) at the version at which your backup was created.

 To start a restore, run `hossadm restore <PATH TO BACKUP ARCHIVE>` as the user who runs the Hoss (i.e. what user ran `make up`)